Dilbert creator says publisher ‘canceled’ upcoming book after racism scandal

 Comic creator called Black people ‘hate group’

-Scott Adams, the creator of the popular Dilbert comics, said a publisher has “canceled” plans for putting out an upcoming book as well as a backlist of his titles, after Mr Adams made racist comments that led a number of major US newspapers dropped his popular syndicated comic strip.
+Scott Adams, the creator of the popular Dilbert comics, said a publisher has “canceled” plans for releasing an upcoming book as well as a backlist of his titles, after Mr Adams made racist comments that led to a number of major US newspapers dropping his popular syndicated comic strip.

 “My publisher for non-Dilbert books has canceled my upcoming book and the entire backlist,” Mr Adams wrote on Twitter on Monday.
-“Still no disagreement about my point of view.
-My book agent canceled me too.”

-Marquee newspapers including the Los Angeles Times, Washington Post and USA Today-affiliated publications decided to stop printing Dilbert after Mr Adams referred to Black people as a “hate group” in an online video.
+Marquee newspapers including the Los Angeles Times, Washington Post and USA Today-affiliated publications decided to stop printing Dilbert after Mr Adams referred to Black people as a “hate group” in a recent online video.

 Portfolio, a Penguin Random House imprint, had previous plans to publish Mr Adams’s forthcoming book Reframe Your Brain in September, before deciding otherwise, the Wall Street Journal reported on Monday.